How Tonga's Volcano Torn Underwater Internet Cable Will Be Repaired

 It will take time to bring a cable repair vessel to the archipelago — the closest is currently docked in Port Moresby, Papua New Guinea, about 4,700 km away.

-The specialized boat, The Reliance, serves more than 50,000 km in the South Pacific.
+The specialist boat, The Reliance, serves more than 50,000 km in the South Pacific.

 Experts will have to determine that the area is safe for the vessel and crew, and that there are no more volcanoes subject to erupting.